Before diving into a big week in biotech, let’s pause to think about the life of a tremendous human being we can learn from.

 Bill Sr. knew that his determined and brilliant son achieved such things because of a constellation of factors way beyond any individual.

 For starters, young Bill grew up in Seattle.
 It was, and still is, a safe and beautiful community filled with smart, imaginative and entrepreneurial people.
 Young Bill had the advantage of growing up in a loving family, with accomplished parents that expected a lot.
 For a while, the family sent him to an excellent public school (View Ridge Elementary).
-The family late sent the boy to an excellent private school, Lakeside.
+The family later sent the boy to an excellent private school, Lakeside.

 All around young Bill there were dedicated and caring teachers.
 All around, there were smart and caring parents of other kids watching out for everyone.